 The need for AI/ML in IoT products/platforms

 IoT-enabled devices receive data from the sensors placed in the system.
 The main reason why we need to integrate AI and ML with IoT is the massive increase in the data that has to be processed from IoT devices to get actionable insights and patterns for predictive analysis and behaviour of the connected devices.
 Integrating AI/ML in the IoT platforms has brought down the chances of any data being missed.
-This, in turn, has improved the quality of predictive modelling of the IoT-connected devices, increasing their efficiency and performance.
+This, in turn, has improved the quality of predictive modelling of IoT-connected devices, increasing their efficiency and performance.

 There are many IoT platforms that work by analyzing only a limited quantum of data.
 This has the demerit of not improving the system any further.
-While this is manageable and effective in certain cases where the anomalies can be found out and remedied quickly, in other scenarios such as a health tracking system, we need infinite data to improve the accuracy of the predictive models.
+While this is manageable and effective in certain cases where the anomalies can be found and remedied quickly, in other scenarios such as a health tracking system, we need infinite data to improve the accuracy of the predictive models.
 Hence, an IoT platform where the quantity of data to be processed carries a limit is not too useful in certain scenarios.

-IoT platforms which input data for longer periods of time, and rely on AI technology yield better results in terms of efficiency and effectiveness.
-Typically, the IoT platforms work with pre-defined standards and parameters, and as a result, their performance does not improve over time.
+IoT platforms that input data for longer periods of time, and rely on AI technology yield better results in terms of efficiency and effectiveness.
+Typically, IoT platforms work with pre-defined standards and parameters, and as a result, their performance does not improve over time.
 It is here that an AI/ML-integrated IoT platform can be handy.

-IBM Watson is IBM’s AI-enabled IoT platform that leverages the power of Artificial Intelligence and IoT to provide solutions to the business, healthcare, space tech, entertainment and other sectors.
+IBM Watson is IBM’s AI-enabled IoT platform that leverages the power of Artificial Intelligence and IoT to provide solutions to the business, healthcare, space tech, entertainment, and other sectors.
 Built initially as a question-answering machine that used advanced natural language processing (NLP), information retrieval, knowledge representation, automated reasoning, and machine learning technologies, the platform’s capabilities have expanded to take advantage of newer tools such as IBM Cloud, better machine learning technology and optimized hardware.
-IBM watson is no longer merely a question-answering (QA) supercomputer, but a platform that is being used to drive business, improve healthcare, and aid research.
+IBM Watson is no longer merely a question-answering (QA) supercomputer, but a platform that is being used to drive business, improve healthcare, and aid research.